nagasudhirpulla/taming_python/blog/skills/strings_in_python.md

 '''
 This will print
 Hi\nSudhir
-Notice that \n is used as it is
+Notice that \n is used as it is, since we used 'r' before string declaration
 '''

 # without using raw strings